NeoZ666/constitution/README.md

 ## Getting Started

-To get started with using the fine-tuned models for Indian legal rights and constitutional information, you have two options for running the models:
+To get started with using the fine-tuned models for Indian legal rights and constitutional information, you have two options for building and running the models themselves:

 1. **Local Machine with GPU:**